Hist 101: World History to 1500

 This face-to-face class (with online supplements) will examine this history through many lenses: political, economic, social, cultural, personal.
-The textbook will provide the basic survey of the history as well as other sources that will give greater depth and texture to subjects we will be discussing.
+The textbook will provide the basic survey of the history.
 There will be additional readings of primary sources, the original documents used by historians.
-The lectures and discussions will guide the students through the readings and assignments, introduce multiple perspectives, and addresss the challenges and pleasures of Doing History.
+Lectures and discussions will guide students through the readings and assignments, introduce multiple perspectives, and addresss the challenges and pleasures of Doing History.

 This is a general education course, and no course which covers so much time and space could be anything but general.
 Nonetheless, students should master many specific historical, cultural and sociological facts related to world history to 1500, as well as aspects of historical and social theory.
 Reading and writing will be very important skills developed in this course, as is respect for the cultures of the world throughout time.

 In addition to the historical and cultural content, students will demonstrate increasing mastery of critical reading of primary and secondary sources in writing and discussion.
 “Critical” does not mean “attacking” but “analytical”: putting material in historical and cultural context, drawing appropriate inferences and deductions from the evidence of the text, and raising relevant questions for futher inquiry.

 Within the General Education requirements, this course counts towards the Human Heritage requirement.
 This course is also an important part of the History majors.

 Students who actively engage the course material and assignments will not only be gaining knowledge, but will also be developing important skills as articulated in the General Education goals, especially the “Human Heritage” skills:

 - Demonstrate an appreciation for the range and diversity of humankind’s wisdom, values, ideas, beliefs, and reasoning.